The Captain's Book Buying Guide

-Bottom Line: The Captain buys science fiction, fantasy, and horror in generally any condition.
+Bottom Line: The Captain buys science fiction, fantasy, Hard Boys / Nancy Drew, Dungeons & Dragons and horror in generally any condition.

 He is currently buying LARGE PRINT BOOKS of any type (in good condition).